jnewbery/blog/blog.md

 layout: index
 category: blog
 title: Blog
-subtitle: Writings about Bitcoin and other tech
+subtitle: Writings about Bitcoin and other technology.
 ---